Insanityandme/flerplattformstekniker-projekt/README.md

 </div>

 ## Overview
-Url Shortener is a web application that helps users to shorten the length of their URLs.
+Url Toolbox is a web application that helps users with their URLs in various ways.

+Our application has two main tools:
+* URL Shortener: Shorten the length of their URLs.
 Users can also customize the shortened link with their own alias, making the link more personal and easier to remember.
+* QR Generator: Generate unique QR codes with its own color and logo.

 The application is built with Vue 3, which enables a component-based architecture.
 It is responsive, making it usable on mobile devices, tablets, and desktops.